PaperPrototype/Intro-Voxel-Terrain-in-Unity/README.md

 Join our Discord for announcements when we release new lectures! https://discord.gg/Gp7YEUkVHC

-You can view the source code of the final projects results here https://github.com/PaperPrototype/VoxelSystem
+You can view the source code of the final projects results here https://g

-# Format
-Lectures teach concepts in simple examples, then lecture **tutorials** teach you how to apply those concepts.
-Why?
-By teaching concepts in the lectures and not difficult applications of the concepts you can learn the concepts easily.

 # Pre-requisites
 You must already be familar with coding and using Unity for simple games.
 If you don't already know how to use Unity but knwo how to code you can take our course for free